 Following your surgery, a therapist will help you in executing arm movements and then progress to strengthening exercises.
 Your shoulder will need several weeks to heal.
 Your recovery will depend on the extent of your condition and the surgery that you had.
-Dr Dutton will explain to you what to expect.
+A/Professor Dutton will explain to you what to expect.

 Hip issues can be debilitating whether it is caused by an injury, degenerative effects of certain bone conditions, or as a result of a lifetime of wear and tear.
 When any of the support structures of the hips are damaged in some way, hip movement can be affected.
 Eventually, pain, instability, weakness, and loss of function set in.

-Dr Dutton treats different types of hip injuries and conditions, including those related to:
+A/Professor Dutton treats different types of hip injuries and conditions, including those related to: